University of Alaska Fairbanks & University of Vermont

 - How birds think Blog

 George Happ grew up in downstate Illinois and attended grad school at Cornell.
-He taught courses in physiology, cell biology, and general biology at five universities.
+He taught courses in physiology, cell biology, and general biology.

 George's research interests include behavior, chemical signals, cell and developmental biology, insect physiology, and infectious disease.
 Some of his collaborators and research students are pictured above.